SatangChiew/thesis_proj/README.md

 ```
 ## Feature Extraction

 feature_extraction.ipynb performs calculating the 8 features, along with per-class normalization and split the dataset into train/test/validation.
 The user can define the detection time and window size as neccesary.
+For our experiment we perform detection time = [30, 45, 60] and window size = [10, 15, 20].
 list of features:
 - Read Throughput
 - Write Throughput
-- Read Variance-like Logical Block Address
+- Read Robust LBA (Logical Block Address) Variability
-- Write Variance-like Logical Block Address
+- Write Robust LBA (Logical Block Address) Variability
 - Average Entropy
 - Entropy variance
 - Read Spatial Locality Ratio
 - Write Spatial Locality Ratio

 ## Model training

-The main contribution for this research is multi-stream CNN that each stream take 1D input as a teacher model, follow throug knowledge distillation into lightweight student model suitable for constrained-environment.
+The main contribution for this research is multi-stream CNN that each stream takes 1D input as a teacher model, follow throug knowledge distillation into lightweight student model suitable for constrained-environment.
 For ablation study, we also perform using 5 original features dereived from the RanSAP's author.
-In addition, we also conduct experiment by performing cross-architecture on the teacher model; consist of transformer, AutoEncode, DNN, and MLP-mixer.
-The pre-trained model is also given.
+In addition, we also conduct experiment by performing cross-architecture on the teacher model; consist of transformer, AutoEncoder, DNN, and MLP-mixer, in order to see how each model can capture the temporal feature within different detection time and windwo size.
+The pre-trained model for each model is also given.